The Email Events API is used to get information about events generated by marketing emails or email campaigns sent through a HubSpot account.

 |emailCampaignId||64-bit integer||An ID referencing the email campaign which the email message is part of.
 Additional information on the email campaign can be found via this endpoint.|

-Events can be looked up in bulk using either 'recipient' or both 'appId' and 'campaignId', and optionally any combination of the above properties, via this endpoint.
+Events can be looked up in bulk via this endpoint using 'recipient', both 'appId' and 'campaignId', or any combination of the above properties.

 The following additional properties are also available for all event types (including UNBOUNCE):